 #2 – Know your horse’s body language

-Kicks always happen for a reason, and in many cases, it’s your horse’s last attempt at getting their point across.
+A horse starts kicking for a number of reasons.
+In many cases, it’s your horse’s last attempt at getting their point across.
 She can’t speak her concerns, but that doesn’t mean your horse isn’t giving you warnings.
 Body language is the only language you and your horse share, and you need to be fluent.
 A horse that’s about to kick often pins back her ears to show she’s upset.
 She’ll swish her tail and slowly start shifting her weight to get her back leg ready for action.
 If you start noticing these signs, stop what you’re doing and get out of the way.

 #3 – Work on desensitizing your horse